UWiX-nl/PixelXpert/README.md

-Taken the Magisk PixelXpert Canary v499 from here: https://github.com/siavash79/PixelXpert
+Took the Magisk PixelXpert Canary v499 from here: https://github.com/siavash79/PixelXpert

 A great extra settings module on Google Pixel with Android 17.
 But the app will not start because of root-check-failure.